Posts Tagged ‘“law update”’

 There are typically over 1,000 Massachusetts truck accidents every year, nearly half of which involve out-of-state motor carriers.
 In 2006, 34 people were killed in Massachusetts trucking accidents.

 For more information on the regulations, see the FMCSA website.
-For an overview of what information FMSCA is considering in formulating a new rule, see this presentation.
 The Truck Safety Coalition has a collection of stories and press releases on the hours-of-service rule and trucker fatigue.

 New Law Against Texting Intended to Reduce Distracted Driving and Truck Accidents–Rule Should Improve Safety for Massachusetts Drivers